shanaya-n/trap-map-ios-app/README.md

 # trap-map-ios-app
-iOS application for finding events in your area
+An iOS application for finding events near you!
+This application integrates the [Eventful API](https://api.eventful.com/docs) to search and update existing event and venue databases.

 <img src="./images/home-page.png" width="300">